JackalLabs/canine-docs/docs/developers/dAppLibraries/3_jackal_js.md

 const fileIo = await FileIo.trackIo(wallet)

 const listOfRootFolders = ["Home", ...]
 // you can create as many root folders as you would like this way.
-Home is the dashboard default root directory.
+Home is the Jackal Dashboard default root directory.

 // The first time a user connects, they must init the system const storage = await StorageHandler.trackStorage(wallet)